Pyrofoux/Drowsy/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/Pyrofoux/Drowsy/master/final/coupling.png" width="70%" /><br/><i>Structure of the DN/AGA coupling</i></p>

-If we see a GAN as a coupling between a Discriminator Network and an Antagonist Network (DN/AN), we can describe our new architecture as an asymmetric coupling between a Discriminator Network and an Adversarial Genetic Algorithm (DN/AGA).
+If we see GANs as a coupling between a Discriminator Network and an Antagonist Network (DN/AN), we can describe our new architecture as an asymmetric coupling between a Discriminator Network and an Adversarial Genetic Algorithm (DN/AGA).